 As described in Chapter 6: A System Assessment, pedestrian connections around parks can be improved.

-The Community Development and Public Works Departments should work in tandem to prioritize investment into creating safe, functional, and complete sidewalks to parks.
+The Community Development Department should work in tandem with the Public Works Department to prioritize investment into creating safe, functional, and complete sidewalks to parks.